 In the process of establishing healthy belief systems and behaviors, our progress can be seriously set back by the reactions of others, especially if we have a history of people-pleasing.
 If most of our friends and family members are used to seeing us as care-takers, people with no clear sense of boundaries, people who consistently place higher priorities on other people’s needs than our own, they will certainly respond in whatever way seems necessary to maintain status quo.
 One woman lamented, “I’ve tried setting boundaries, but my parents get hurt, my husband gets mad, and my kids feel abandoned.
 What’s the use?”

 What’s the use, indeed?
 People do what works and and our loved ones can become fairly aggressive when old tactics fail them.
 By the same token, we can take drastic measures when our self-protection becomes important enough.
-A psychologist friend with grown children got so tired of her children showing up on her doorstep with all of their kids and possessions that she finally sold her house and bought a one-bedroom place to make it crystal clear to her children that “moving home” was simply no longer an option.
+A psychologist friend with adult children got so tired of her children showing up on her doorstep with all of their kids and possessions that she finally sold her house and bought a one-bedroom place to make it crystal clear to her children that “moving home” was simply no longer an option.

 Perhaps you’ll find success with less extreme options, but I believe that the greatest contributions any of us can make to a relationship is a healthy sense of self.
 And that takes whatever it takes.

 Excerpt from Parents, Teens & Boundaries: How to Draw the Line, by Jane Bluestein, Ph.D., © 1993, Health Communications, Inc., Deerfield Beach, FL.

 Looking for a source for this photo.
 Thank you.

 More information about Dr. Bluestein’s ParentTapes on CD, available as mp3 downloads.